The theme this time is a furniture design solution targeting Gen Z.

 In terms of design style, we avoid creating an expensive impression and align with Gen Z aesthetics using symbolic culture and a refined, fun style.

-Follow the trend? or lead will be the main slogan, connecting with Gen Z feelings and attention while staying in the same brand philosophy.
+"Follow the trend, or lead?" will be the main slogan, connecting with how Gen Z feels and what captures their attention while staying true to the same brand philosophy.